 Technology: Fleet Space operates a LEO satellite constellation using advanced AI and seismic imaging for efficient data delivery.

-Coverage: Fleet Space Technologies offers global IoT connectivity, focusing on industrial applications such as mining, energy, and logistics.
+Coverage: Fleet Space Technologies offers IoT connectivity, focusing on industrial applications such as mining, energy, and logistics.
 The company is expanding its satellite constellation to enhance coverage and capacity.

 Service: Fleet provides real-time IoT connectivity for industries requiring subsurface imaging, asset monitoring, and remote operations.